Threadless: Features

-A unique business idea:The foundation of a business is its core unique idea which sets Threadless apart in the market and build an engine that delivers what they aimed for.

 Printing techniques

 Screen printing

-Most Threadless T-shirts are printed with the screen printing technique.
+Most Threadless T-shirts are not printed using the screen printing technique anymore.
 Plastisol or water-based inks are applied to the shirt through mesh screens which limits the areas where ink is deposited.
 Threadless printing techniques include gradients and simulated process, UV color change, oversized printing, puff, belt printing, vinyl, super glow, flock, embroidery, suede, metallic, blister, foil, and high density.

-Direct to garment printing
+Direct-to-garment printing

 In September 2011, Threadless announced Threadless Labs on its forum.
 Through Threadless Labs, the company will begin experimenting with new products and printing.
-The first Threadless Labs experiment is Direct to Garment (DTG) printing, a process of printing on textiles and garments using specialized or modified inkjet technology.
-Threadless now prints four new DTG T-shirts each week in addition to the week's 10 new screen printed shirts.
+The first Threadless Labs experiment is direct-to-garment (DTG) printing, a process of printing on textiles and garments using specialized or modified inkjet technology.
+Threadless now prints four new DTG T-shirts each week in addition to the week's 10 new screen-printed shirts.

-Artist Compensation
+Artist compensation

-Originally Threadless offered a $2,500 prize for artists that won a weekly design challenge, with the introduction of new terms and a shift in the company in 2014, the weekly design competition awarded a $250 gift code and artists retain all rights to their work and receive royalties on each sale.
+Originally Threadless offered a $2,500 prize for artists that won a weekly design challenge.
+With the introduction of new terms and a shift in the company in 2014, the weekly design competition awarded a $250 gift code and artists retain all rights to their work and receive royalties on each sale.
 Threadless started Artist Shops in 2015, which allowed artists to sell T-shirts printed with any design directly to customers and receive royalties.
-Since the program rolled out in 2016 there have been over 100,000 Artist shops.
+Since the program rolled out in 2016 there have been over 100,000 Artist Shops.
 However, many artists feel that without the $2,500 prize for winning the weekly design competition, the incentive to use Threadless has decreased.